GENERAL MOTORS (CENTRAL FOUNDRY DIVISION)

 Industrial Landfill and East Disposal Area: The remedy selected by EPA in the site’s 1992 ROD includes excavating highly contaminated materials from the East Disposal Area, followed by on-site treatment and disposal of residual contamination, capping the Industrial Landfill and less contaminated materials in the East Disposal Area, and groundwater containment.
 GM began the engineering design of this remedy in the summer of 1992.
 Design plans were not completed due to strong public opposition to the containment remedy.
 EPA updated the site remedy in March 1999 to allow for off-site disposal rather than treatment of these materials.
 EPA updated the site remedy in April 2000 allowing for the off-site disposal of certain materials after on-site treatment via stabilization, rather than thermal desorption.

 While considerable progress has been made in remediating the site, several significant areas still require remediation.
 EPA and GM were working cooperatively to further work at the site when GM filed for bankruptcy protection in June 2009.
-Upon emerging from bankruptcy protection a short time later, GM changed its name to Motors Liquidation Corporation (MLC).
+Subsequently, the Revitalizing Auto Communities Environmental Response (RACER) Trust was formed and assumed ownership of the site.
+Since that time, the pace of cleanup has quickened.

 Sampling in 2008, 2009 and 2010 found elevated concentrations of PCBs in and on interior building surfaces.
 Contamination was also found in tunnels and soils located beneath the main production floor level at the plant.
 Under a Unilateral Administrative Order, MLC began and RACER completed the demolition of the buildings and addressed the contaminated soils and materials.
 The demolition, excavation of sub-slab soils and off-site disposal effort was performed from 2011-2014.

 The remediation of the North Disposal Area, which included the demolition of aeration basins, waste water treatment buildings and Butler Building, and excavation of the contaminated soils underlying these buildings, was completed in 2014.
-The excavation of the East Disposal Area was completed in early 2015.
-During the 2015 season, activities included the creation of a 150-foot landfill setback – a waste-free buffer zone along the Tribal border and the St. Lawrence River.
-Work also began on the replacement of the multi-layered engineered cap on the Industrial Landfill.
-Remaining activities will include the installation of a permanent groundwater treatment system, completion of the Industrial Landfill cap, and dredging of a 10 million gallon lagoon.
-Additional work will include removal of contaminated soils and sediments from an off-site Tribal property.
-Cleanup work is expected to be completed in 2017.
+The excavation of the East Disposal Area was completed in 2015.
+Also in 2015, a 150-foot landfill setback – a waste-free buffer zone along the Tribal border and the St. Lawrence River--was created.
+The replacement of a temporary cap on the Industrial Landfill, with a multi-layered engineered cap, was complted in 2017.
+Ongoing activities include the construction of a groundwater collection and treatment system, and the dredging of a 10 million gallon lagoon.
+Additional work will include the removal of contaminated soils and sediments from an off-site Tribal property.
+Cleanup work is expected to be completed in 2020.

 What Is the Current Site Status?